FAQs

 I don’t have final art yet.
 Can I still get a quote?

 No problem!
-We are happy to give you a rough estimate based off of your specifications, but keep in mind that your estimate may change once we see final artwork.
-Even a rough draft or non-final mock can give us a good idea of what we are working with, and give us a head start on any areas of your print that raise concern us.
+We’re happy to give you a rough estimate based off of your specifications, but keep in mind that your estimate may change once we see final artwork.
+Even a rough draft or non-final mock can give us a good idea of what we are working with, and give us a head start on any areas of your print that may raise concern.
 Every job must go through our quote request form to receive an estimate.

 Ok, I’m ready to send a job through, but not sure I set up my file right.
 Any tips?